0xPolygon/polygon-docs/docs/learn/agglayer.md

 There's a subtle detail about validiums that needs to be noted.

-For all rollup chains, we have all data necessary to retrieve the proof of inclusion for a particular message in some list $M_i$.
+For all rollup chains, we have all data necessary to retrieve the proof of inclusion for a particular message in some list $\{M_i\}$.

 But this is not so with validium chains.
 For instance, there could be a 'data withholding' attack.